LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/merge.rst

    When a programmer uses that option, Git outputs what WILL happen, but doesn't DO it.
    With merging in Git, the command to run a dry-run and make sure there aren't any conflicts is ``git merge --no-commit --no-ff <branch>``.
    ``--no-commit`` and ``--no-ff`` tell Git to run the merge without committing the result to the repository.
 #.
-Before merging in a branch, any uncommitted work that would cause a conflict needs to be dealt with.
+Before merging in a branch, you must deal with any uncommitted work that would cause a conflict.
    A programmer can opt to not commit that work and instead **stash** it.
-   By using the ``git stash`` command, the uncommitted work is saved in the stash and the repository is returned to the state at the last commit.
+   Using the ``git stash`` command saves the uncommitted work in the stash and returns the repository to the state at the last commit.

 Check Your Understanding
 ------------------------